Soontao/cds-feature-toggle/README.md

   action metric() returns MetricResponse;

   // enabled when request context has the feature 'feature-metrics-v2'
-  // if 'feature-metrics-v3' is also enabled,
-  // will prefer to trigger the metricV3
   @cds.features.required         : 'feature-metrics-v2'
-  @cds.features.redirect.target : [metricV3]
   action metricV2() returns MetricResponse;

-  @cds.features.required : 'feature-metrics-v3'
-  action metricV3() returns MetricResponse;

 }
 ```